Skyocean Market Analysis

 Why Skyocean Succeeds

-- Hybrid platform - Not limited to crypto-native users
+- Hybrid platform — not limited to crypto-native users; SMEs use familiar payment rails

 Target Markets

-- Latin America - Paraguay, Mexico, Brazil, Colombia, Chile
+- Latin America (future expansion): Paraguay, Mexico, Colombia, Chile (note: Brazil, Argentina, and Paraguay are currently active origin markets)

-- Southeast Asia - Vietnam, Indonesia, Philippines, Thailand
+- Southeast Asia (future expansion): Vietnam, Indonesia, Philippines, Thailand

 Commodity Scope